neurologic/Comparative-Animal-Behavior/observation-and-analysis/observation.md

 ## Ethogram Construction

-Your first task will be to watch [this short video](https://vimeo.com/80600819).
-While you watch the video, document all of the different behaviors that you observe.
+For today, you have already watched [this short video](https://vimeo.com/80600819) and documented all of the distinct behaviors that you observe.

-After you watch the video, compare your notes and develop an ethogram with your partner including both *behavioral actions* and *definitions for each behavior/action*.
+Now, compare your notes among your group and develop an ethogram including both *behavioral actions* and *definitions for each behavior/action*.

-***Q: Please write out your ethogram (behavioral categories and definitions) here.
+***Q: Please write out your group's final ethogram (behavior names and definitions).
 Include ‘other’ and ‘out of view’ as two of your behaviors.***

-***Q: Were the behaviors that you and your partner originally listed different?***
+***Q: Were the behaviors that you and your group originally listed different?
+In what ways?
+How different?***

 ⏸️ PAUSE here for class-wide discussion